Braidings for Non-Split Tambara-Yamagami Categories over the Reals: Introduction

 This project began during Summer 2023 as part of the Research Opportunities in Mathematics for Underrepresented Students, supported by NSF grants DMS CAREER 1654159 and DMS 2154389.
 DG would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the \textit{Topology, Representation theory and Higher Structures} programme where work on this paper was undertaken.
 This work was supported by EPSRC grant no EP/R014604/1.
 YJ was supported by the Woodrow Wilson Research Fellowship at Johns Hopkins University.
-DG, SS, and YJ would all like to thank David Penneys for his guidance and support.
+Rui Wen provided critical corrections to a previous edition of this manuscript.
+DG, SS, and YJ would all also like to thank David Penneys for his guidance and support.